SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Evaluation Protocol

 \textbf{Video Truncation Strategy.} According to the model's video input limitations in terms of number of frames or duration, videos are truncated from the beginning to the query moment.
 For videos exceeding the model's input limit, a uniform sampling strategy is used to extract key frames.

 \textbf{Prompt Template.} The query format is ``Based on the video content up to this moment, [question] Please answer with a single number.'', where [question] is the specific counting question.

 \textbf{Output Post-processing.} All model outputs undergo a unified post-processing pipeline to extract numerical answers, supporting both Arabic numerals such as ``5'' and English number words such as ``five''.
-Outputs that fail extraction are marked as invalid answers and skipped during metric calculation.
+Outputs that fail extraction are marked as invalid answers and scored as incorrect (contributing zero to GPA), so that failing to produce a parseable count is not rewarded.